Tibing/howtomake.software/blog/why-reducer-is-reducer.md

 }, 0);
 ```

-It consumes an initial value - accumulator, that is **0** and adds an item to each at each iteration.
+It consumes an initial value - accumulator, that is **0** and adds item to the accumulator at each iteration.
 The next step is to aply an appropriate naming to it:

 ```typescript